pypa/distlib/docs/tutorial.rst

 a distribution has.
 The ``distlib.database`` package has code which allow you to analyse the relationships between a set of distributions:

-* :func:`make_graph`, which generates a dependency graph from a list of distributions.
+* :func:`~distlib.database.make_graph`, which generates a dependency graph from a list of distributions.
-* :func:`get_dependent_dists`, which takes a list of distributions and a specific distribution in that list, and returns the distributions that are dependent on that specific distribution.
+* :func:`~distlib.database.get_dependent_dists`, which takes a list of distributions and a specific distribution in that list, and returns the distributions that are dependent on that specific distribution.
-* :func:`get_required_dists`, which takes a list of distributions and a specific distribution in that list, and returns the distributions that are required by that specific distribution.
+* :func:`~distlib.database.get_required_dists`, which takes a list of distributions and a specific distribution in that list, and returns the distributions that are required by that specific distribution.

-The graph returned by :func:`make_graph` is an instance of :class:`DependencyGraph`.
+The graph returned by :func:`~distlib.database.make_graph` is an instance of :class:`DependencyGraph`.

 Using the locators API